Sprytile/SprytileDocs/docs/index.md

 ## 🎓 Tutorials

 New to Sprytile?
-Dive in with the written [Quick Start](quick-start.md) tutorial.
+Dive in with the [Quick Start](quick-start.md) tutorial.

 ## 📚 References